bibliadelpueblo/BibliaLibre/Bibles/Spanish.ReinaValera1909/src/framework.md

 ^38^ \ ^39^ ^a^ ^43^ ^a^[**25:39** Éxod 21,2] \ ^46^ \ ^53^ ^a^ ^55^ ^a^[**25:53** Lev 25,43]
 ## 26
 ^0^
-### Bendiciones y maldiciones dadas por Dios como opción.
+### Bendiciones y maldiciones dadas por Dios como opción
 ^1^ \ ^2^ ^a^ ^a^[**26:2** Éxod 20,8]
 ### Promesas de bendiciones en caso de obediencia
 ^5^ ^a^ ^a^[**26:5** Am 9,13] \ ^6^ ^a^ ^8^ ^b^ ^a^[**26:6** Job 11,19] ^b^[**26:8** Deut 32,30] \ ^13^
-### Tödliche Krankheiten und schimpfliche Niederlagen
+### Enfermedades mortales y derrotas vergonzosas
 ^17^
 ### Sequía y mal crecimiento
 ^19^ ^a^ ^20^ ^a^[**26:19** Deut 11,17; 1Re 17,1]